 Figure 4.
-B_1 field simulation in proximity of the metal electrode for angles of 0° (a), 45° (b) and 90° (c) between the direction of the incoming RF field and the electrode surface, and geometry and arrangement of the metal electrode in relation to the B_1 field in the simulations (d).
-The incoming RF field points towards the positive x-axis.
+B_1 field simulation in the proximity of the metal electrode for angles of 0° (a), 45° (b), and 90° (c) between the direction of the incoming RF field and the electrode surface, and geometry and arrangement of the metal electrode in relation to the B_1 field in the simulations (d).
+The incoming RF field points towards the positive x axis.
 The vectors represent the deviations in field strength and direction compared to the undistorted RF field.
 Deviations smaller than B_1/e are not shown in order to increase clarity.
-For a better visibility of phase deviations, the vectors are color coded according to their relative field strength in y-direction compared to the incoming field amplitude.
-Note that all figures have individual colorbar ranges.
-No distortion is present for a parallel (0°) orientation of RF field and electrode.
+For a better visibility of phase deviations, the vectors are color coded according to their relative field strength in the y direction compared to the incoming field amplitude.
+Note that all figures have individual color-bar ranges.
+No distortion is present for a parallel (0°) orientation of the RF field and electrode.
 The angled (45°) and perpendicular (90°) orientations cause major distortions in immediate proximity to the electrode, which diminish at a distance of 0.6-0.8 mm.

-orientations are compared.
-The B_0 field was shimmed on a sample containing pure distilled water without the electrode setup, and not reshimmed after insertion of the electrodes in order to exhibit the distortion of the B_0 field by the metal components.
+HCO_3^- and CO_2 (Fig. 5a).
+Figure 5b shows the Fourier transform of the nutation curves.
+Secondly, the effect of the B_1 distortions on the water signal shape was studied.
+In Fig. 5c the NMR signal shapes of water for different electrode orientations are compared.
+The B_0 field was shimmed on a sample containing pure distilled water without the electrode setup and not reshimmed after insertion of the electrodes in order to examine the distortion of the B_0 field by the metal components.

-As predicted by the simulations, deviations in the nutation curves are largest for the perpendicular electrode orientation and minimal for the parallel orientation compared to the neat nutation behaviour.
-The magnitude of deviations for the 45° electrode orientation is in between the parallel and perpendicular orientation.
-The nutation curve for the perpendicular orientation exhibits both, the fastest decay and the broadest distribution of nutation frequencies.
-This becomes evident in Figure 5b, where the perpendicular orientations feature a broad main component distributed around 25.6 kHz with an additional component at low frequencies.
+As predicted by the simulations, deviations in the nutation curves are largest for the perpendicular electrode orientation and minimal for the parallel orientation compared to the neat nutation behavior.
+The magnitude of deviations for the 45° electrode orientation is in between the parallel and perpendicular orientations.
+The nutation curve for the perpendicular orientation exhibits both the fastest decay and the broadest distribution of nutation frequencies.
+This becomes evident in Fig. 5b, where the perpendicular orientations feature a broad main component distributed around 25.6 kHz, with an additional component at low frequencies.

-The 90° and 180° pulse lengths of all three electrode orientations exhibit minor deviations compared the pulse lengths of the pure water sample.
+The 90 and 180° pulse lengths of all three electrode orientations exhibit minor deviations compared to the pulse lengths of the pure water sample.
 Therefore, common pulse sequences can be applied for studies using the in operando cell.
-This is evident in Figure 5c, where only small differences due to B_0 field distortions between the unshimmed water signals for different electrode orientations are apparent.
+This is evident in Fig. 5c, where only small differences

-Figure 5. (a) Nutation curves of the 1 H water resonance using the the in operando cell with electrode orientations of 0° (blue), 45° (red) and 90° (green).
-The nutation curve of a water sample without electrode is shown for comparison (black dashed line).
-Deviations from the undistorted nutation curve is largest for the perpendicular electrode orientation, and minimal for the parallel orientation. (b) Fourier transform of the nutation curves.
-The main component of the undistorted sample nutates at a frequency of 25.6 kHz (15 μ s 90° pulse length).
-For the samples with electrode setup, the width of the main component increases and a low frequency component appears. (c) 1 H water NMR spectrum with and without electrode setup.
+Figure 5. (a) Nutation curves of the 1H water resonance using the in operando cell with electrode orientations of 0° (blue), 45° (red), and 90° (green).
+The nutation curve of a water sample without an electrode is shown for comparison (black dashed line).
+Deviations from the undistorted nutation curve are largest for the perpendicular electrode orientation and minimal for the parallel orientation. (b) Fourier transform of the nutation curves.
+The main component of the undistorted sample nutates at a frequency of 25.6 kHz (15 μs 90° pulse length).
+For the samples with electrode setups, the width of the main component increases and a low-frequency component appears. (c) 1H water NMR spectrum with and without electrode setup.
 The B_0 field was not shimmed after electrode insertion.
 The signal shape is mainly governed by B_0 field distortions and only slightly affected by deviations in the B_1 field.